craig-cogdill/http-server/README.md

 - Remove virtual functionality from functions that do not need it in MockHttpServer and MockHttpRequest
 - Flesh out the README

+How to build and run:
+- Listening for connections on port 8000

 Design Decisions:
 - Easy to build and run